omendoza83/ArcheoShape-Data/README.md

 # ArcheoShape-Data
-Complementary repository of the ArchepoShape project
+## Complementary repository of the ArchepoShape project
+This repository contains 3D models, images and other resources of the ArcheoShape project.